August 30th 2021

 If you’re looking to buy a house and don’t have the cash to purchase a home outright, a mortgage is an essential part of the process.
 But if you're itching for a change from the traditional way of doing things, there are alternatives to a mortgage that may be worth considering.
 These alternatives to mortgages will save you lots of money in interest payments when buying a house, as well as give you more control over your finances and reduce your monthly payment obligations.

 One of the alternatives to a mortgage is borrowing from an RRSP or other retirement account.
-The Home Buyer’s Plan in Canada allows the withdrawal of up to $35,000 a year to put towards purchasing or building a home.
+The Home Buyer’s Plan in Canada allows you to withdraw up to $35,000 a year to put towards purchasing or building a home.

 The so-called "Bank of Mom and Dad" is another alternative to a mortgage.
-If your parents are willing to lend you money, this can be one option for getting the funds necessary to put down on a house.
+If your parents are willing to lend you money, this can be one option for getting the funds necessary to buy a home.
 The interest rate and repayment terms will be up to them, so ask what they're offering before borrowing the money.
 Be careful going this route as it might completely change your family dynamic, and maybe for the worse.

 Rent-to-Own (RTO) refers to the practice of renting a home for a period of time, then purchasing it at a reduced price.
 RTO is a financing option offered by many landlords to help buyers get into homes.
 There are a lot of benefits to this scheme, and some of the top reasons why Canadians are interested in RTO are that it involves a smaller down payment.